Rhyanskipworth/For_Employers/README.md

 Hello again!

-This repository is a digital footprint intended for recruiters/employers to assess the Technical Skills section highlighted in my Resume.
+This repository is a digital footprint intended for employers to assess the technical skills highlighted in my Resume.
 Please view each file and their associated "README.md"